cjus/hydra-aws-docker-article/README2.md

 2. Set Auto-assign Public IP to `Enabled`
 3. Before launching, you'll want to create a security group that allows you SSH (naturally) and opens the default Redis port (6379) restricted to your laptop.
 The port will be useful for testing - but our microservices will use the private network instead.

-You can choose the defaults for the remaining options.
+You can choose the defaults for the remaining options.

 Once the EC2 instance is ready, you can SSH into it to install a Redis container.